cunnie/writings/i_am_become_forever.md

 "Are you here?"

-"I am «here», though I'm not sure where that is."
+"I am 'here', though I'm not sure where that is."

 "They're worried about you."